The Nabob

-The Nabob is a comedy play by the English writer Samuel Foote.
+The Nabob is a comedy play, a satire, by the English writer Samuel Foote.
 It was first performed at the Haymarket Theatre on 29 June 1772.
 The first interpretation of the role of Mrs Matchem was made by Mrs Gardner.
+Isaac Reed, by profession a lawyer, journalist, editor, and biographer, saw The Nabob performed four times, first in 1772, twice in 1774, and then again in 1781.